WasatchPhotonics/Python-USB-WP-Raman-Examples/fw-util/README.md

 7. Click the `Flash` button and watch the magic happen.

 # Configuration
-1. JLink executable, hex files and microcontroller part number are stored in the `config.yaml` file
+1. JLink executable, hex files and microcontroller part number are stored in the `config.yaml` file.
-2. Edit this file using a text editor to adapt to your environment and needs
+2. Edit this file using a text editor to adapt to your configuration.
+   1. On Windows, the executable typically lives here: `C:\Program Files\SEGGER\JLink_V796g\JLink.exe`
+   2. On macOS, the executable typically lives here: `/Applications/SEGGER/JLink/JLinkExe`

 # How to build into an executable
 1. Activate your virtual environment and install optional dependencies (only need to do 1x)